-My Lady is back talkin’ ’bout that howl-istic stuff again.
-I’ve decided I like it!
+My Lady is back talkin' 'bout that howl-istic stuff again.
+I've decided I like it!
 WOOF!
-Lots of good food and natural stuff has to be good for ya don’t it?
-That’s ’bout all I know ’bout it.
+Lots of good food and natural stuff has to be good for you doesn't it?
+That's all I know about it.
 My Lady says a lot of folks wonder and have holistic pet health care questions.
-So, today, I’m gonna let my Lady do all the talkin’ and tell ya some important stuff.
-Meanwhile, I can’t seem to stop yawnin’, so I’m gonna go take me a bit of a nap.
-I want to be good and ready for playtime!

 Here's what my Lady says 'bout them holistic pet health care questions:

-If you’re a returning reader, you know that I’m a big fan of holistic pet care.
-If you’re not a returning reader – and even if you are – you’ve probably got lots of holistic pet health care questions.
-Well, that’s why I’m here – to help you navigate the holistic pet care waters and help you provide your pets with great health care options that work in conjunction with your vet.
+Well, that's why I'm here - to help you navigate the holistic pet care waters and help you provide your pets with great health care options that work in conjunction with your vet.

 Answering Your Holistic Pet Health Care Questions

-Let’s start with the basics.
-What is holistic pet health care anyway?
-Holistic health care is a whole body approach to health that takes into account the entire body and how all of its parts work together.
-It’s an approach to health that encompasses nutrition, exercise, supplementation, natural food sources, and natural approaches to reducing or eliminating pain.
+It's an approach to health that encompasses nutrition, exercise, supplementation, natural food sources, and natural approaches to reducing or eliminating pain.
 This goes for pets as well as people.

 Hold up!
 Before you get all excited about dropping your vet and feeding your dog and cat some sort of all natural diet from the far east that supposedly eliminates the need for blood work, flea and tick preventative, and heartworm preventative, take a breath.
-I’m here to answer holistic pet health care questions, however I do not advocate lack of proper veterinary care!
-Holistic care should be used in conjunction with proper vet care – not in place of it.

 Okay.
-We know what holistic health care is, now let’s talk about what it encompasses.
-The short answer is everything.
-However, here’s a rundown of some of the specifics.
+We know what holistic health care is, now let's talk about what it encompasses.

 Holistic Diet

-A good holistic diet is one using all-natural, high quality protein sources, as well as carbohydrate sources that work in your pet’s body.
-It’s an approach to healthy food that is much like our own approach.
-In the same way that processed foods are bad for us, they are also bad for our pets.
+A good holistic diet is one using all-natural, high quality protein sources, as well as carbohydrate sources that work in your pet's body.

 Holistic Supplementation

-Supplementation is key to the holistic approach to health care.
-In addition to all-natural foods, proper supplementation is key.
-They make multivitamins for dogs as well as people, and it’s a great idea to give them one everyday just like it’s a good idea for us to have on every day.
+They make multivitamins for dogs as well as people, and it's a great idea to give them one every day just like it's a good idea for us to have one every day.

 Exercise

-Pets need exercise just like we do.
-Exercise does a few different things for our pets.
-It helps them work off their energy, it’s physically and mentally stimulating, and it’s great bonding time.
+It helps them work off their energy, it's physically and mentally stimulating, and it's great bonding time.

 Natural Pain and Symptom Relief